 Why this is the best gluten free banana bread recipe

 You know how the crumbs from a truly moist quick bread like banana bread can be picked up with the back of a fork?
 This is that gluten free banana bread.
+Here's why I think you'll love this recipe:

-Oh, another reason this is the best banana bread recipe?
-You only need one bowl!
-Not having to pull a separate bowl for mixing means faster cleanup and less mess between you and that warm bread when it comes out of the oven.
+- One bowl: Not having to pull a separate bowl for mixing means faster cleanup and less mess between you and that warm bread when it comes out of the oven.

-How to make gluten free banana bread in 1 bowl
+How to make gluten free banana bread

 This is one of the easiest recipes you will ever make, since nothing has to be prepared separately.
 Once you have the ripe bananas you need for everything from banana bread to banana muffins, you probably have everything else in your pantry and refrigerator.
 Here's how to make this perfect quick bread:

-Whisk the dry ingredients and mix in the wet
+Whisk together the dry ingredients

-Finally, the thick but soft batter is scraped into a light-colored, greased and lined metal loaf pan, spread into an even layer, and baked until cooked all the way through.
+The raw batter is thick but soft.
+Scrape it into a prepared loaf pan, spread into an even layer, and baked until cooked all the way through.
+It usually takes about 50 minutes.

-Tips for making the perfect gluten free banana bread
+Tips for making the perfect banana bread

 To make the perfect gluten free banana bread, follow this recipe precisely, measuring by weight, not volume.
 And follow these tips: